effective-transit-alliance/reports/capital-plan-pt-2-commuter-rail-rolling-stock-and-electrification.md

 Among the available options, BEMUs are the most common.
 The current offerings, such as the Stadler FLIRT Akku, can be designed to offer a roundtrip range of 100 miles off-wire, allowing for trains to continue in service for 50 miles past the end of electrification regardless of weather.[^flirt-akku-bemu-range] This range is good enough for all east-of-Hudson Metro-North lines, and for all LIRR lines except the Montauk Line.
 If the MTA chooses to purchase BEMUs, it might consider electrifying the Montauk Line from Babylon to Speonk first, which would allow BEMUs to then continue to operate all the way out to Montauk.
 [![](https://upload.wikimedia.org/wikipedia/commons/a/af/DB_BR_463_001_Velim.jpg)](https://commons.wikimedia.org/wiki/File:DB_BR_463_001_Velim.jpg)[![](https://live.staticflickr.com/65535/51273200450_b4e1f60dfb_o.jpg)](https://www.flickr.com/photos/kitmasterbloke/51273200450/)
-Left: A Siemens Mireo Plus B BEMU.
+Left: A Siemens Mireo Plus B BEMU.[^mireo-plus-B-BEMU-citation]
 Right: A Stadler FLIRT Class 755/3 DEMU operating in Greater Anglia.
-The diesel powerpack can be seen in between the passenger cars.[^siemens-mireo-plus-B-BEMU-citation]
+The diesel powerpack can be seen in between the passenger cars.[^flirt-class-755-3-demu]

 The main drawback of dual-mode MUs is their expense.
 Stadler has sold FLIRT 3XL EMUs in Bremen for $104,000/m[^bremen-flirt-order] and Hanover for $110,000/m,[^hanover-flirt-order] Austrian FLIRT Akku BEMUs are $249,000/m,[^austria-flirt-akku-bemu-order] and Chicago's Metra's FLIRT BEMUs are $197,000/m.[^metra-flirt-bemu-order] We do not have precise costs for DEMUs, but the joint Class 745 and 755 order is $152,000/m[^greater-anglia-flirt-class-745-flirt-demu-class-755-order] and the tri-mode BDEMU HTR412 order is $151,000/m.[^italy-blues-bdemu-htr412-order]